segmentio/segment-docs/src/connections/destinations/destination-filters.md

 rewrite: true
 ---

+> info ""
+> Destination filters are only available to Business Tier customers.

-Use Destination Filters to prevent certain data from flowing into a destination.
-With Destination Filters, you can conditionally filter out event properties, traits, and fields, or even filter out the event itself.
+Use destination filters to prevent certain data from flowing into a destination.
+You can conditionally filter out event properties, traits, and fields, or even filter out the event itself.

+You can configure destination filters on cloud-mode destinations as well as on mobile and web device-mode destinations.
+With device-mode destinations, you can use the same user interface or API mechanism that you use for your cloud-mode destinations, and have those filters acted upon for device-mode destinations on web and mobile.

-Common use cases for Destination Filters include:
+Common use cases for destination filters include:
 - Managing PII (personally identifiable information) by blocking fields from reaching certain destinations
 - Controlling event volume by sampling or dropping unnecessary events for specific destinations
 - Increasing data relevance in your destinations by removing unused or unwanted data
 - Preventing test or internally-generated events from reaching your production tools

-> info ""
-> Destination Filters are only available to Business Tier customers.

 ### Limitations

 Keep the following limitations in mind when you use Destination Filters:

 - Segment applies Destination Filters one at a time in the order that they appear in your workspace.
-- Destination Filters can only be applied to cloud-mode (server-side) streaming destinations.
-- Device-mode destinations aren't supported.
 - You can't apply Destination Filters to Warehouses or S3 destinations.
 - Each filter can only apply to one source-destination pair.

 [Contact Segment](https://segment.com/help/contact/){:target="_blank"} if these limitations impact your use case.

-## Create a Destination Filter
+## Create a destination filter

 To create a Destination Filter:
 1. Go to **Connections > Destinations** and select your destination.